 * Globalization and Society

 * semesters in which modules are taken are subject to possible change

 Coursework and examination, plus a dissertation of up to 20,000 words on an agreed topic.

-High lower second class degree or upper second class honours degree in geography or other social sciences/ humanities discipline or international equivalent.
+High lower second class degree, of 55% of above, or upper second class honours degree in geography or other social sciences / humanities discipline or international equivalent.

 Acceptable English language qualification

 * GCSE English Language - Grade C or above

 * IELTS band 6.5 with not less than 6.0 in Listening, Reading, Writing and Speaking